dethbird/youtube-playlist-manager/README.md

-# fb-authenticator
+# Youtube Playlist Manager
-Enter your Facebook appId and appSecret to generate a user authToken
+A better way to manage your youtube playlist

 #### Composer install
 ```bash